vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 Forces all the img childrens of the container to be exported at the size of the container (handy for game sprites) *Only available for type container*

+#### class
+Attributes an additionnal class (in addition to the name), and stop browsing nested element inside.

 ## Shortcuts